maximehutinet/LaPieFestivalSearchEngine/README.md

 ## How to launch the project ?

+Before starting, it's important to know that the API REST uses Spotiy and Eventful where are not open.
+You'll need to get API keys and insert them into the files *EventfulClient.py* and *SpotifyClient.py*.

 1) Clone the repository

 2) If you're using *virtualenv*, install the requirements to get all the packages necessary to run the program.